Rice University’s Student Complaint Process

 The Texas Higher Education Coordinating Board (THECB) and the Texas Administrative Code (19 TAC § 1.110-1.120) require Rice University -- and all other Texas universities -- to provide a student complaint procedure that complies with the U.S. Department of Education’s “Program Integrity” regulations as part of the university’s eligibility for Title IV federal funds.
 For information regarding student complaints, please see Rice University Policy 701, Written Student Complaints is located here.

-The requisite complaint process must inform current, former, or prospective students who have exhausted Rice’s grievance, complaint, or appeal processes how to initiate a complaint outside of Rice with THECB.
+The required complaint process must inform current, former, or prospective students who have exhausted Rice’s own grievance, complaint, or appeal processes how to initiate a complaint outside of Rice with THECB.
 The THECB’s procedures for such complaints are found here.
 Students wishing to use this outside process should ensure they have first addressed their complaint to the appropriate Rice University complaint process.
 If Rice is unable to resolve the matter after the student has exhausted internal complaint and appeal processes, the student may then file a complaint with THECB according to the following: